Board of Trustees

 Eileen is a parent of two students at the school.
 She is a passionate supporter of the school’s mission and greatly admires the thoughtful, deliberate approach to learning at the school.
 She strongly feels a Saratoga Independent School education will provide a solid foundation for the development of lifelong learners.
 Eileen is Managing Director of Sage Energy Group, LLC, a boutique advisory firm that provides clients with project development and asset acquisition services in the renewable energy sector.
 She has 20 years of business development experience in project development, finance and acquisition of utility-scale power plants.
 Locally, she is a board member of Harmony Community Center, chairperson of the Charlton Annual Farmer’s Market and served on the Burnt Hills-Ballston Lake School District’s Strategic Planning Committee for 21st Century Learning.
 Eileen earned a BA from Brown University, an MBA from the Yale School of Management and a Master’s in Environmental Studies from the Yale School of Forestry and Environmental Studies.

-Mary Taber; Board of Trustees Member, Chair of Governance Committee
+Mary Taber; Board of Trustees Member, Chair of Strategic Planning Committee

 Mary, in her third year on the board, serves as Chair of Governance.
 She is a parent of a 6th grader and a 1st grader at the school.
 She earned an AB from Vassar College, a Master’s in Public and Private Management (with a focus on nonprofits) from Yale University, and a Ph.D. in Labor and Industrial Relations from the University of Illinois.
 Mary teaches at Skidmore Collge and provides statistical consultation to area businesses.
 She is committed to supporting the Saratoga Independent School not only for the benefit of her children, but because she believes in the importance of educational models where children are encouraged and expected to think critically, take responsibility, and be individuals.